UC Cyclery 8715 Villa La Jolla Dr, La Jolla, CA 92121.

-The B Group ride is an SDBC organized ride.
-It is 47 miles (same route as the A ride) and is the core training ride for SDBC members.
+The B Group ride is he same 47 mile route as the A ride and is the core training ride for SDBC members.
 An SDBC member acts as ride leader, which involves specified pace-line practice, tempo riding, and optional hill-attacks.

 The overall pace is fairly high (20+ mph) and all cyclists are expected to be very competent in close-quarter riding.
 There are specified re-grouping spots, but riders come and go.
 You are responsible to know the route and for being able to return to the start/finish.
-The ride includes a major refreshment stop at Java Depot.
+The ride includes a major refreshment stop at Solana Beach Coffee Company.

 The Strava Ride Route for the A/B ride is here.